 Planned Failover + Snapshot Validation

 In this article, I would like to show you an example of snapshot and restore of HSPC docker volume, and container planned/maintenance failover in docker swarm environment.
-This is just to show some of the useful capabilities of HSPC, and might not be for a real use case.
-The following steps shows the high-level procedure.
+This is just to show some of the useful capabilities of HSPC.
+The following steps outlines the high-level procedure.

 - Create docker swarm 3-node cluster.
 Node name: manager1, worker1, and worker2

-- Create a docker swarm container with HSPC volume on worker1 node (docker swarm selected this automatically in this particular case)
+- Create a docker swarm container with persistent volume dynamically created by HSPC on worker1 node (docker swarm selected this automatically in this particular case)

 - From the container, write some data to the attached HSPC volume